-Despite the Syrian army's presidential order to cease fire in Lebanon, heavy fighting continues in many areas.
+Background: Despite the Syrian army's presidential order to cease fire in Lebanon, heavy fighting continues in many areas.
 Right-wing Christian forces, whom the Syrians have been supporting, were concentrating on their efforts to take the Palestinian town of Aley on Saturday (16 October).

 SYNOPSIS: The rightists advanced on Aley, which lies just eight miles (12 kilometres) southeast of Beirut.

 They made their entrance from the Beirut-Damascus highway and began climbing surrounding hills and mountains to fire directly down on Aley.
 But while the Syrians did not actually fight, their troops and tanks moved around the area to take up positions on the opposite approach to the town.

 With the leftists in Aley surrounded, the right-wing Christian forces moved forward, and heavy fighting broke out.

 The Syrians already controlled the neighbouring town of Bhamdoun, and the combined Syrian and right-wing armies were now ominously close to the left-wing Moslem quarter of the Lebanese capital, Beirut.
 The fighting took place during fresh rescue attempts by the combined Arab world - the latest in Saudi Arabia.
 The Syrian army was poised on the outskirts of Aley when they were ordered to stop firing.